The heritage, beauty and taste of Southern France, meets the touch and passion of Catalonia.

 Her successful debut and eponymous brand garnered support from the likes of Browns and Harvey Nichols and was featured in leading fashion titles such as Vogue, Elle, Harper’s Bazaar, Interview Magazine and RUSSH.
 Since relocating to London, she has designed for numerous British brands first in-house and, most recently, through her own consultancy business; Estelle Dévé Studio.

 Estelle has developed a strong perspective, distinguished taste and a passion for the craftsmanship of quality, timeless and exquisite objects.
 She is as uncompromising about design that is resolutely sustainable, ethical and kind as she is dedicated to honouring the individuality of the discerning woman.
-Most importantly, she is committed to telling their stories – their passions, idiosyncrasies and joys – both through her jewellery and, more broadly, through Dévé as a brand.

 OUR MAKERS – BOMA